biona001/ghostknockoff-gwas-reproducibility/README.md

 ## Knockoff generation

+Because pre-computed knockoff statistics are available for download, users do not have to manually install `EasyLD.jl` nor `Knockoffs.jl` to carry out this step.

 + Processing of LD panels (including downloading and importing the data matrices) is carried out by an independent software [EasyLD.jl](https://github.com/biona001/EasyLD.jl).
 + Knockoff optimization problem was carried out by [Knockoffs.jl](https://github.com/biona001/Knockoffs.jl).

-+ Note that in our final software release, pre-computed knockoff statistics will be made available for download, so users will not have to manually install `EasyLD.jl` nor `Knockoffs.jl` to carry out this step.
+If one wishes to carry out customized knockoff analysis pipeline, feel free to reach out to us for assistance.

 ## Contact